-Learning how to seal your criminal record is a legal step that can help you get your life back on track.
-When you seal your record, it means prospective employers, landlords, and others who may need to do a background check will not see your conviction.
+Learning how to seal your record is a legal step that can help you get your life back on track.
+When you seal your criminal record, it means prospective employers, landlords, and others who may need to do a background check will not see your conviction.
 This makes life a lot easier!

 Today we’re looking at how to seal a record in just 7 steps.

-How to Seal a Criminal Record: Juvenile Convictions
+How to Seal Your Record: Juvenile Convictions

 In Washington state, the law is lenient toward juvenile offenders.
 Washington state law is designed so that somebody who commits a crime in their youth won’t be punished for their crime for the rest of their life.
 In this way, juvenile offenders have a better chance of rehabilitation, becoming productive members of society, and sealing their juvenile records in Washington.

-The requirements for how to seal a record for a juvenile offense are actually quite manageable, and it’s an option for all but the most severe crimes.
+The requirements for how to seal your record for a juvenile offense are actually quite manageable, and it’s an option for all but the most severe crimes.
 In fact, many juvenile criminal records in Washington are sealed automatically after an extended period of time.
 Sometimes, however, you still have to petition the court to have your records sealed.

-How to Seal a Criminal Record: Adult Convictions
+How to Seal Your Record: Adult Convictions

 The technical legal process of sealing adult records in Washington state is different from the process for sealing juvenile ones, but the requirements are very similar.